The Gorgon (1964)

 The Revenge of Frankenstein (1958)

-[6] Peter Cushing returns for Hammer's first sequel to their highly successful Curse of Frankenstein.
-Cushing's mad doctor escapes the guillotine and sets up camp in a new town, where he transplants the brain of his deformed assistant into a…
+[4] Peter Cushing returns for Hammer's first sequel to their highly successful The Curse of Frankenstein.
+The sequel opens with Cushing's mad baron escaping the guillotine and setting up camp in a new town where he transplants the brain of…